paduanton/sales-management-api/README.md

 http://localhost:5050/browser/

+**Important**

+To create the database you have 2 ways

+- 1 - Import the database_dump file on the root of the project (using pg_restore)
+- 2 - Create all tables one by one using the database_tables.sql file

-After setting the .env variables correctly you are good to go!
+After setting the .env variables and create the database correctly you are good to go!

 Run the API:
 ```